Enhanced Consistency Bi-directional GAN (CBiGAN) for Malware Anomaly Detection: Proposed Methodology

 \section{Proposed Methodology}

-Our research adopted a methodology centered primarily on analyzing global features while minimizing the pre-processing steps involved.
-This approach was chosen to explore a more streamlined and practical processing pipeline, potentially suitable for deployment on local devices with limited computational resources.
-By focusing on global features, we aim to harness broad contextual information, which may prove crucial for the robustness and accuracy of our models, especially in real-world scenarios.
-Reducing pre-processing not only contributes to faster execution times but also decreases the complexity and potential for errors.
-This strategy is particularly relevant as the demand increases for real-time applications in mobile and edge computing environments, where efficiency and speed are paramount for detection.
+Our methodology is designed around the analysis of global structural features while deliberately minimizing preprocessing complexity.
+This design choice reflects an emphasis on practicality and reproducibility, aiming to construct a streamlined pipeline that could plausibly operate in constrained environments such as edge or local deployment scenarios.
+By prioritizing global representations, the approach captures broad contextual information from binaries, which is particularly valuable when dealing with heterogeneous and obfuscated malware.
+Reducing preprocessing overhead further contributes to faster execution and lowers the risk of error propagation, both of which are important considerations for large scale or time sensitive detection settings.

+Importantly, the proposed CBiGAN formulation is used as a \emph{consistency enforcing mechanism} rather than as a generative sample tool, aligning it more closely with recent reconstruction based anomaly detection methods.

-Figure 4 presents the overall methodology regarding the PE file-to-image conversion.
-This same process is repeated for OLE files as well.
-The file is converted to an array of hexadecimal values, which then go through the image processing step to get converted into our final image.
-Figure 5 shows the image processing step, wherein the array of hexadecimal values are rearranged following the Hilbert transformation and then mapped to RGB vectors which are then used to create the final image.
-These images are then used to train our model which is a variation of the CBiGAN proposed by Carrera et al. \cite{carrara2021combining} with a secondary deep learning model substituting for the encoder of the model.
+Figure \ref{PEimageconversion} illustrates the overall pipeline for converting PE files into images.
+The same procedure is applied to OLE files.
+Each file is first converted into an array of hexadecimal values, which then undergo an image processing stage to produce the final visual representation.
+Figure \ref{Overallimageconversion} details this image processing step, where hexadecimal values are rearranged using a Hilbert space filling curve and subsequently mapped to RGB vectors.
+The resulting images are used to train a modified version of the CBiGAN proposed by Carrara et al.~\cite{carrara2021combining}, in which a deep convolutional network replaces the original encoder.

-Our model acts as a one-class classifier, using images from benign applications as the training data.
-The model would then learn to classify images made from malicious files as anomalous due to the higher reconstruction error.
+The model operates as a one class classifier and is trained exclusively on images derived from benign software.
+During inference, samples originating from malicious files are expected to produce higher reconstruction discrepancies, resulting in elevated anomaly scores.